PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 We did this by making our `add` function in `micro/adderservice/service.js` invoke its callback with an object containin a key (`result`) instead of passing the result as a string.
 This is then passed into `res.send` in `micro/adderservice/wiring.js`.
 At this point `restify` recognizes that `res.send` was passed an object and serializes it to send it as a response.

-On the counterpart API side, in the `micro/webapp/routes/add.js` file, we switch from using `restify.createStringClient` to using `restify.createJSONClient` which makes an HTTP requests, buffers the data into a single string and then deserializes the string (which is expected to be a JSON string) into a JavaScript object.
+On the counterpart API side, in the `micro/webapp/routes/add.js` file, we switch from using `restify.createStringClient` to using `restify.createJSONClient` which makes an HTTP request, buffers the data into a single string and then deserializes the string (which is expected to be a JSON string) into a JavaScript object.